michaelmelanson/spiking-neural-net/README.md

 ...
 ```

-This will produce a CSV file with five columns: the time (in milliseconds), followed by the potential of the four variables of the neuron:
+This will produce a CSV file with five columns: the time (in milliseconds), followed by the the four variables of the neuron model representing:

 * The membrane potential (mV)
 * The voltage of the sodium-potassium ion channel (mV)